marian-stanciulica/Foodybite/README.md

 ### Snapshots Tests

 Initially, I used snapshots tests for checking the layout of the UI for each state injecting the state directly in the viewModels.
-Afterwards, I used them to test-drive new screens as a feedback mechanism instead of using the preview.
+Afterwards, I used them to test-drive new screens as a feedback mechanism alongside with the preview.
 It felt like a better alternative because they are relatively fast to run and I could check the UI both for light and dark mode at the same time.

 Nevertheless, I didn't test any logic using snapshot tests as all the logic was encapsulated in viewModels which were already unit tested.